Thelastlineofcode/Astrology-Synthesis/docs/DESIGN_AGENT_PROMPT.md

 #### Variations Required:

-1. **Full Logo** - Complete Tree of Life with "Roots Revealed" text
+1. **Full Logo** - Complete Tree of Life with "Mula: The Root" text
 2. **Icon Only** - Tree of Life symbol without text (square format)
 3. **Horizontal Lockup** - Logo + text in horizontal layout
 4. **Wordmark** - Text only with decorative elements